HackTricks-wiki/hacktricks/windows/active-directory-methodology/privileged-accounts-and-token-privileges.md

 ## Group Managed Service Accounts (gMSA)

-&#x20;In most of the infrastructures, service accounts are typical user accounts with “**Password never expire**” option.
+In most of the infrastructures, service accounts are typical user accounts with “**Password never expire**” option.
 Maintaining these accounts could be a real mess and that's why Microsoft introduced  **Managed Service Accounts:**

 * No more password management.
-It uses a complex, random, 240-character password and changes that automatically when it reaches the domain or computer password expire date.&#x20;
+It uses a complex, random, 240-character password and changes that automatically when it reaches the domain or computer password expire date.
   * It is uses Microsoft Key Distribution Service (KDC) to create and manage the passwords for the gMSA.
 * It cannot be lock out or use for interactive login
 * Supports to share across multiple hosts
 * Can use to run schedule tasks (Managed service accounts do not support to run schedule tasks)
 * Simplified SPN Management – System will automatically change the SPN value if **sAMaccount** details of the computer change or DNS name property change.

-&#x20;gMSA accounts have their passwords stored in a LDAP property called _**msDS-ManagedPassword**_ which **automatically** get **resets** by the DC’s every 30 days, are **retrievable** by **authorized administrators** and by the **servers** who they are installed on. _**msDS-ManagedPassword**_ is an encrypted data blob called [MSDS-MANAGEDPASSWORD\_BLOB](https://docs.microsoft.com/en-us/openspecs/windows\_protocols/ms-adts/a9019740-3d73-46ef-a9ae-3ea8eb86ac2e) and it’s only retrievable when the connection is secured, **LDAPS** or when the authentication type is ‘Sealing & Secure’ for an example.
+gMSA accounts have their passwords stored in a LDAP property called _**msDS-ManagedPassword**_ which **automatically** get **resets** by the DC’s every 30 days, are **retrievable** by **authorized administrators** and by the **servers** who they are installed on. _**msDS-ManagedPassword**_ is an encrypted data blob called [MSDS-MANAGEDPASSWORD\_BLOB](https://docs.microsoft.com/en-us/openspecs/windows\_protocols/ms-adts/a9019740-3d73-46ef-a9ae-3ea8eb86ac2e) and it’s only retrievable when the connection is secured, **LDAPS** or when the authentication type is ‘Sealing & Secure’ for an example.

 ![Image from https://cube0x0.github.io/Relaying-for-gMSA/](../../.gitbook/assets/asd1.png)